-When it comes to hummingbird feeders, there are literally dozens of different types, styles, and features to choose from, which can make it difficult to choose one that you’re confident will attract more birds to your yard.
-Should you buy a model that’s made out of glass or plastic?
+When it comes to hummingbird feeders, there are literally dozens of different types, styles, and features to choose from.
+All these options can make it difficult to choose one that you’re confident will attract more birds to your yard.
+For example, should you buy a model that’s made out of glass or plastic?

 These are all important, valid questions to consider before you hit that buy now button.
 I’ve tried several different models and styles and chose eight feeders that have what it takes to withstand the elements, heavy-duty use, intense heat, and sunlight, and the type of easy to refill design that makes a feeder more convenient and user-friendly.

 Below, you’ll find a comparison chart that includes each of the feeders that have made it onto my best-of list.

 Best Hummingbird feeders for Backyard Birding Top Picks!

 - Brand: FIRST NATURE

 - Color: Red

 - Dimensions: 24 x 7.25 x 9 inches

 - Extra: Feeder is slipped onto a tree with an s-shaped hook

 - Color: Fiery Red